 - ROASTED CAULIFLOWER FLORETS

-- 1½ tsp sea salt or seasoning salt
+- 1½ teaspoon sea salt or seasoning salt

-- 2 tbsp avocado oil (any other oil would work too)
+- 2 tablespoon avocado oil (any other oil would work too)

 - Optional: garlic, rosemary, chili powder, smoked paprika, oregano, nutritional yeast, etc. Have fun experimenting!

-- Preheat the oven to 425°F and line a 9×13 baking sheet with parchment paper.
+- Preheat oven to 415°F and line a 9×13 cookie sheet with parchment paper.

-- Wash potatoes thoroughly or peel them.
-Cut off any black spots (bruises on the potato).
-Cut into ½ - ¾ inch strips.
+- Wash potatoes thoroughly in cold water or peel them.
+Cut off any black spots (bruising of the potato).
+Cut potatoes into ½ - ¾ inch strips.
 Place in a large mixing bowl.

-- Add oil and seasonings to the bowl.
+- Add oil and seasonings to a large bowl.
 Toss well to coat.

-- Transfer to the prepared baking sheet and distribute so the potatoes are in one layer.
+- Transfer to the prepared baking sheet and distribute so the potatoes are in a single layer.
 This is ideal, but it's okay if there is some overlap.

 This nutrient calculation is done by an automated calculator and may not be accurate.